 1. Butcher Block

-Using butcher block to create a countertop is a campervan favorite due to their warm look, wide range of colors, and easy DIY installation.
+Using butcher block to create a countertop is a campervan favorite due to its warm look, a wide range of colors, and easy DIY installation.
 In our camper, we used a walnut butcher block (from LL Flooring) to lay on top of our kitchen counters.

 Pros: